Analyzing the Impact of Covid-19 Control Policies on Campus Occupancy and Mobility via Passive WiFi Sensing: Background and Motivation

+In what follows, we summarize prior work relevant to digital \virus contact tracing and the practical use of WiFi sensing in the existing literature to monitor indoor occupancy and mobility for various applications.

+\subsection{\virus College Outbreak}

-Close contact and congregations are highly discouraged during the pandemic outbreak since \virus can spread from person-to-person through respiratory droplets or by breathing in contaminated air.
-Some studies have reported that the virus can remain airborne over longer time periods, especially in indoor spaces where it may be likely to have reduced ventilation \cite{cdcindoor}.
+Close contact and congregations are discouraged during the pandemic since \virus can spread from person to person through respiratory droplets or by breathing in contaminated air.
+Some studies have reported that the virus can remain airborne over longer periods, especially in indoor spaces where it may likely have reduced ventilation \cite{cdcindoor}.
 The virus poses a direct threat to high population density areas, particularly work and education environments.
 Now, more than ever, precise indoor positioning capabilities are necessitated in these environments to model human mobility and identify areas at risk of disease spread.

-\subsubsection{College Outbreak}

 One of the earliest virus outbreaks among college students was determined in March 2020, when 64 students were diagnosed positive with \virus as they returned to the United States from their Spring break \cite{lewis2020covid}.
 This outbreak was effectively controlled with swift cooperation and compliance between the university and public health officials.
 However, by July 2020, it was reported that 6,600 \virus cases linked to 270 colleges nationwide had begun to spread even before the Fall semester -- proving university campuses as highly vulnerable to the disease outbreak \cite{nyt2020}.
 As universities scrambled for campus closure, they were simultaneously pressured to respond to new public health strategies and requirements \cite{unesco2020education}, ranging from implementing restrictions on population movement to creating makeshift quarantine sites \cite{abc2020}.
-More recently, the New York Times reported on the success of major Singapore universities preventing the spread of \viruss.
-Specifically, the Singapore universities developed monitoring systems to help residents comply with zone restrictions and other safety measures \cite{nytsg2021}.
-Simultaneously, the US Centers for Disease Control and Prevention (CDC) has provided several revisions on guidelines with which educational institutions must comply to reopen safely \cite{centers2020considerations}.
-Among these operation plans are decreasing occupancy in areas with limited indoor ventilation, staggering use, and restricting occupancy rate in shared spaces.
-The complexity of adapting rapidly changing rules and monitoring institutional compliance offers unprecedented mobile sensing opportunities to aid universities in making more informed decisions.